wren-lang/wren/doc/site/performance.markdown

 [nan tagging]: http://wingolog.org/archives/2011/05/18/value-representation-in-javascript-implementations

-All values are stored internally in Wren as small, eight byte double-precision floats.
+All values are stored internally in Wren as small, eight-byte double-precision floats.
 Since that is also Wren's number type, in order to do arithmetic, no conversion is needed before the "raw" number can be accessed: a value holding a number *is* a valid double.
 This keeps arithmetic fast.

 To store values of other types, it turns out there's a ton of unused bits in a "NaN" double.
 There's room in there for a pointer as well as some other stuff.
 For simple values like `true`, `false`, and `null`, Wren uses special bit patterns and stores them directly in the value.
 For other objects like strings that are heap allocated, Wren stores the pointer in there.